User Profile for oneilljgf

 I aten't dead yet...

-VENI, VIDI, VISA - my wife in a shoe shop.
+VENI, VIDI, VISA - my good wife conquering a Shopping Mall.

-Like a vintage red wine, I improve with age... and being laid.
+Like a good red wine, I improve with age... and being laid.

 LIVING PROFILE - UPDATED IRREGULARLY.

 Mainly for spelling errorsBorn in 1949 in Scotland, I had hoped to have Est. 1949 on my game badge some day, but I settled for the above as being more apt.